adamedx/autographps/ROADMAP.md

 * Fix qualified / vs. unqualified names in metadata classes
 * Fix parameter completion for multiple type classes
 * Fix TypeMember to be more like MemberDisplayType
+* fix formatting of get-graphmethod to swap columns

 ### Abandoned